 Effective Essential Oils for Nausea

-- Fennel Seed Oil: Supports digestion and helps settle the stomach.
+- Fennel Seed Oil: Helps with digestion and settles the stomach.

-- Spearmint Oil: A milder alternative to peppermint with similar calming effects.
+- Spearmint Oil: A bit milder than peppermint, but has a similar calming effect.

 How to Use Essential Oils Safely

-These methods make it easy to incorporate essential oils into your travel routine.
+These methods are all super easy to work into a travel routine.

 Travel Tips for Essential Oils

-- Store oils in containers smaller than 3 ounces (90 ml) for air travel.
+- Keep your oils in bottles smaller than 3 ounces for flights.

 "Essential oils are natural and affordable options for managing the symptoms of vertigo, including nausea, headaches, and dizziness.
 Some of the options available for managing vertigo include peppermint, ginger, lavender, and lemon essential oils." – Medical News Today